Why some Shopify customers order then return constantly (and how to spot the pattern)

 Return policies evolved to be generous because free, frictionless returns lift conversion.
 Amazon trained a generation of online shoppers to expect this.
 DTC brands had to match Amazon's policy to compete for first-time customers.

-Most customers use generous return policies sparingly and legitimately — they order once, return if it doesn't fit, and move on.
-A small subset of customers do something different:
+Most customers use generous return policies sparingly and legitimately.
+They order once, return if it doesn't fit, move on.
+A small subset does something different:

-- They order multiple variants of the same item knowing they'll return most (bracketing)
+- Orders multiple variants of the same item knowing they'll return most (bracketing)

-- They order items for specific occasions and return after use (wardrobing)
+- Orders items for specific occasions and returns after use (wardrobing)

-- They accumulate store credit from returns and cycle it into new orders they also return
+- Accumulates store credit from returns and cycles it into new orders they also return

-- They return items by claiming damage or non-receipt without evidence
+- Returns items by claiming damage or non-receipt without evidence

-- They use the return window as an interest-free rental
+- Uses the return window as an interest-free rental

-These behaviors are individually explainable.
-But when the same customer shows all of them over 90 days, the pattern is unambiguous.
+Each behavior is individually explainable.
+When the same customer shows all of them over 90 days, the pattern is unambiguous.

 The 5 patterns you'll see in the data